amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 It is generally a good idea to generate some quality metrics for raw sequence data using FastQC.

 ## Alignment
 The next step is to align the reads to a reference genome.
 There are many programs available to perform the alignment.
 Two of the most popular are [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) and [Bowtie2](http://bowtie-bio.sourceforge.net/index.shtml).
-We will focus on Bowtie2 here.
+Here focus more on Bowtie2.

 ### Mitochondrial reads

 It is known problem that ATAC-seq datasets usually contain a large percentage of reads that are derived from mitochondrial DNA.
 Regardless of lab protocol, it is obvious to have some mitochondrial reads in the sequence data.
-Since there are no ATAC-seq peaks of interest in the mitochondrial genome, these reads will only complicate the subsequent steps.
-Therefore, we need to remove from further analysis.
+Otehr hand there are no ATAC-seq peaks of interest in the mitochondrial genome.
+Therefore, we need to remove mitochondrial genome from further analysis.
+Two way one can proceed.

 1. Remove the mitochondrial genome from the reference genome before aligning the reads.
 In this approach the alignment numbers will look much worse; all of the mitochondrial reads will count as unaligned.

 2. Remove the mitochondrial reads after alignment.
-A python script, creatively named removeChrom, is available in the ATAC-seq module to accomplish this.
-For example, to remove all 'chrM' reads from a BAM file, one would run this:

 ## Peak Calling